USNavalResearchLaboratory/cxxplot/README.md

 </div>

 # cxxplot: A C++ plotting library
-cxxplot is a C++ plotting library meant to be used in science, engineering and data analysis.
+cxxplot is a C++ plotting library meant to be used in science, engineering, and data analysis.
 The main objectives of the project are:
 1. Provide syntax that is familiar to scientists and engineers.
 2. Enable low setup times.
 2. Be more performant than typical plotting libraries.
 4. Operate in asynchronous mode.
-Therefore plot calls and user code can be combined and still retain GUI interactivity.
+Therefore plot calls and user code can be combined and retain GUI interactivity.

 ## Basic example
 ```c++